Confusing Grammar Terms

 Will and Going to Differences in Usage:

-• Will is used to express future actions decided at the moment of speaking while Going to describe future plans decided before the moment of speaking.
+1. Will is used to express future actions decided at the moment of speaking, while going to is used to describe future plans decided before the moment of speaking.

 Examples:

-• Will is used to indicating a prediction based on personal opinions or experiences while going to is used to express a prediction based on present evidence.
+2. Will is used to indicate a prediction based on personal opinions or experiences, while going to is used to express a prediction based on present evidence.

 Examples:

-Look at those black clouds.
-It is going to rain. (going to)
+• Look at those black clouds.
+It’s going to rain. (going to)

-• Will expresses a future fact; going to is used to describe something is about to happen.
+3. Will expresses a future fact; going to is used to describe something that is about to happen.

 Examples: